Deep-Learning Classification and Parameter Inference of Rotational Core-Collapse Supernovae: Analysis with Time Series

 \subsection{Dataset generation}

-In our second approach, we apply DL techniques in the time domain.
-In this case we only use the 999 selected waveforms from the Richers~\textit{et al.}~catalog, as described in Section~\ref{sec:waveforms}.
-For each of the selected waveforms we scale the strain $D \cdot h_+^{\textrm{opt}}$ to a distance of the source between 5 and 20~kpc (i.e.~a CCSN that occurs in our galaxy).
-For the background noise we use public available data from both LIGO (Hanford and Livingston) and Virgo, with an initial GPS time $t_{\textrm{GPS}}=1253326755~\textrm{s}$, which corresponds to the end of September 2019, i.e.~around the middle of the O3 run.
-We define a random time $t_0 \in [6, 1750]~\textrm{s}$ and select a segment of the noise with a window $[t_0 - 5, t_0 + 10]~\textrm{s}$ for the background sample.
+In our second method, we apply DL techniques in the time domain.
+While significant patterns may be more easily recognized in the time-frequency representation, some information might be lost during the Q-transform process, which would not occur when using time series directly.
+In this case, we only use the 999 selected waveforms from the Richers~\textit{et al.}~catalog, described in Sec.~\ref{sec:waveforms}.
+For each of the selected waveforms, we scale the strain $D \cdot h_+^{\textrm{opt}}$ to a randomly chosen distance of the source between 5 and 20~kpc (i.e.,~a CCSN that occurs in our Galaxy).
+For the background noise we use publicly available data from both LIGO (Hanford and Livingston) and Virgo, with an initial Global Positioning System (GPS) time $t_{\textrm{GPS}}=1253326755~\textrm{s}$, which corresponds to the end of September 2019, i.e.,~around the middle of the O3 run.
+We define a random time $t_0 \in [6, 1750]~\textrm{s}$ and select a segment of the noise time series with a window $[t_0 - 5, t_0 + 10]~\textrm{s}$ for the background sample.
 The waveforms were down-sampled to match the noise sampling frequency.
-In our analysis we used a sampling frequency of 4096~Hz, allowing faster performance without losing information.
+In this analysis we used a sampling frequency of 4096~Hz, allowing faster performance without losing information.
 Each waveform was projected into each detector with random values for the angles defining the sky position (declination, right ascension, and polarization angle).
 Then, the projected waveforms are injected into noise samples for each detector, having the time of bounce of the signal ($t_{\textrm{b}}$) randomly set in the interval $[t_0, t_0 + 0.80]~\textrm{s}$, for the specific case of datasets with one-second time window.
 For completeness, we also consider datasets of 0.50~s and 0.25~s with $t_{\textrm{b}}$ in the range $[t_0, t_0 + 0.40]~\textrm{s}$ and $[t_0, t_0 + 0.20]~\textrm{s}$, respectively.